c-spencer/commandant/README.md

 // result of the 'run' function just after initialisation. new_element = new_element_action.finish();

-// Can use the same command in a non-transitive manner. new_element_2 = keen.execute('CREATE_ELEMENT', 'circle', 100, 100);
+// Can use the same command in a non-transient manner. new_element_2 = keen.execute('CREATE_ELEMENT', 'circle', 100, 100);
 ```